11 Incredible Weekend Trips from Portland to Plan ASAP

 Here are some of our favorite things to do in Hood River, in no particular order.

 Drive the Fruit Loop: The Hood River Valley, which sits directly south of Hood River at the base of Mount Hood, is one of the most fertile areas in all of Oregon.
 You’re sure to notice all the apples, pears, cherries, and stone fruits growing if you’re visiting in the summer.
 Combined with the excellent views of Mount Hood and Mount Adams from various points in the valley, this is a great way to spend half a day or so.
-Head south out of town and head to Panorama Point (here on Google Maps), a great sunrise / sunset spot with a nice view of Mount Hood across the valley.
+Head south out of town to Panorama Point (here on Google Maps), a great sunrise / sunset spot with a nice view of Mount Hood across the valley.
 Then continue south to Draper Girls, a farm with u-pick fruit in the summer (cherries are sometime in August, depending on the year).
 On your way back, hit the Gorge White House, which is a fun place to get out, walk through the fruit trees, and enjoy a warm day on their patio.

 Wine Tasting near Hood River: While it’s not as prestigious as the Willamette Valley, the area around Hood River is a productive wine region.
 Despite their proximity to one another, the wines out here are different thanks to the different climate and higher elevations (particularly on the Washington side of the Gorge).
 We love driving over to the Washington side, where you’ll find Loop de Loop Wines (our favorite tasting experience in the Gorge) and Le Doubblé Troubblé, which is right in the town of White Salmon.
 There are quite a few other wineries on either side of the river, including a couple of spots in the town of Hood River itself.
 While it’s not a winery, we really enjoy Hood River Common House, a bar with a great wine, beer, and cider selection right in the middle of all the action in Hood River.